 Next Branch Meeting

-Details of the spring/summer meeting 2020 will be posted here as soon as they become available.
+The summer meeting of the branch took place onWednesday, May 25th 2022.
+Details of the AGM will be posted here as soon as they become available.

 Visit of Dublin Branches to Belfast City Hall and Belaghy, May 2018 - Report